arthurcarneiro/Machine-Learning-Coursera/README.md

 # Machine-Learning-Coursera-Week-1
-Coursera Especialization in Machine Learning course, week 1.
+Coursera Especialization in Machine Learning course first exercises.
 The archives above were used in some activities during course.